Botox - Animal cruelty for a questionable beauty

 How was Botox discovered?

-Botulinum toxin was found in tins of meat which had been contaminated with a particular bacterium.
+Botulinum toxin was found in tins of contaminated meat.
 In 1895 the Belgian microbiologist Emile Van Ermengen identified the bacterium Clostridium botulinum as the causative agent of the deadly 'sausage poison'.
 He called it 'botulinum toxin' after the Latin words 'botulus' = sausage and 'toxin' = poison.

 Which companies are producing botulinum toxin?